dong4j/self-star-list/README.md

 *   [zhheo/halo-theme-heolink](https://github.com/zhheo/halo-theme-heolink) - 简约的导航主题

-*   [monkeymademe/picamera2-WebUI](https://github.com/monkeymademe/picamera2-WebUI) - This is a WebUI for the Picamera2 Library for the Raspberry Pi
+*   [monkeymademe/CamUI](https://github.com/monkeymademe/CamUI) - CamUI is a WebUI for the Picamera2 Library for the Raspberry Pi

 *   [sudoskys/StableDiffusionBook](https://github.com/sudoskys/StableDiffusionBook) - How do we integrate AI generation tools into actual work? | 关于 Ai 绘画的Wiki | Wiki about Ai painting | Prompts Engineering| 指南 Guide | Seeking Maintainer\&Translator🙌